ohinton/auction-tracker/README.md

 #### By Olivia Hinton | September 9, 2016

-## Known Bugs

-9/26/2016
-* Need clarification on how has_many :through relationships work.

-* When adding an update to a donor on the index page, I'm currently only able to add the update to the most recent donor created.
-I can't figure out another way to access the specific donor other than having this in the UpdatesController: @donor = Donor.where(volunteer_id: @volunteer.id).last

 ## Description

 This app helps you reach your fundraising auction procurement goals by assisting with donor record management and communicating with your volunteer committee!